Artist Michelle Rideout

 "Michelle, it has been a real pleasure to watch you grow as an artist.
 You have a thorough background in drawing, which is the basis of painting.
 Because of your drawing skill, you have a definite advantage over many other painters."

 Michelle Rideout was once described by the late writer Alex Haley as having an "internal spirit that is just as genuine as her classic appearance is on the outside."
 Her paintings reflect that same genuineness of spirit and serenity.
 Rideout was honored to have an exhibition of her oil, watercolor, and pastel originals at the Belle Meade Plantation Art Gallery, 5025 Harding Pike, Nashville, TN, during February 2-28, 2010.
-The artist and her father have been invited to conduct a father/daughter exhibition of their oils, watercolors, and pastels during October and November 2011, at the Brentwood Public Library, Brentwood, TN.
+The artist and her father have been invited to conduct father/daughter exhibitions of their oils, watercolors, and pastels during October and November 2011, October 2013, and October 2015 at the Brentwood Public Library, Brentwood, TN.

 Read the rest of this bio on the artist's website >>